pyrkamarcin/CommonDataLayer/docs/architecture/object_builder.md

 #### gRPC communication

-gRPC communication allows to materialize view on demand.
+gRPC's communication allows materializing views on demand.
 Materialized view is not saved in any database, but sent as a response via gRPC.

 #### Message queue communication